dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 As we know from the previous section, both <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.Entries%60%601?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A?displayProperty=nameWithType> automatically detect changes.
 However, after calling Entries, the code does not then make any entity or property state changes.
 (Setting normal property values on Added entities does not cause any state changes.)
 The code therefore disables unnecessary automatic change detection when calling down into the base SaveChanges method.
 The code also makes use of a try/finally block to ensure that the default setting is restored even if SaveChanges fails.

 > [!TIP]
-> Do not assume that your code must disable automatic change detection to to perform well.
+> Do not assume that your code must disable automatic change detection to perform well.
 This is only needed when profiling an application tracking many entities indicates that performance of change detection is an issue.

 ### Detecting changes and value conversions